 HEDIS and ICD-10 Information

-ICD-9-CM is an official classification system that practitioners use to code diagnoses and procedures on health care claim forms in the United States.
+ICD-9-CM is an official classification system that practitioners in the United States use to code diagnoses and procedures on health care claim forms.
 Organizations use ICD-9-CM codes from claim and encounter data to identify diagnoses and procedures for HEDIS reporting.

-Beginning in 2011, NCQA began converting approximately one-third of affected measures each year.
+To accommodate the switch to ICD-10 (implementation date to be determined), NCQA created a plan to identify a valid and appropriate set of ICD-10 codes for each HEDIS measure.
+Beginning in 2011, NCQA began converting affected measures each year.
 With support from the HEDIS Expert Coding Panel, NCQA staff identified ICD-10 codes for each HEDIS coding table that contained ICD-9-CM codes.
-In March of 2011 and 2012, NCQA posted proposed ICD-10 codes to the NCQA Web site for organizations to review and provide comments.
+NCQA posted the proposed ICD-10 codes to its Web site for organization review and comment (July 1–December 16, 2013).